-Ashtanga Yoga is a practice method that has its origins in Mysore, India.
-It developed from the teachings of Tirumalai Krishnamacharya who in turn had received knowledge of the practice from his guru Rama Mohan Brahmachari.
-It was brought to the West by Krishnamacharya's student Pattabhi Jois in the 1970-80’s.
+Ashtanga yoga is a practice method that has its origins in the city of Mysore, southern India.
+It developed from the teachings of Tirumalai Krishnamacharya who in turn had received knowledge of the practice from his guru Rama Mohan Brahmachari during a pilgrimage to the Himalayas.
+Ashtanga yoga was brought to the West by Krishnamacharya's student Pattabhi Jois in the 1970-80’s and since then students from all over the world have travelled to Mysore to learn the method.
 Today the teachings are continued through Pattabhi Jois’s daughter Saraswati Jois and grandson R Sharath Jois in Mysore, as well as by many certified/authorised teachers around the world.
 Read more here...

 The Ashtanga yoga method includes a dynamic practice of yoga postures (asanas) and deep breathing (pranayama).
 Movement and breath are synchronized (vinyasa) through a progressive series of yoga asanas.
 The practice puts equal emphasis on strength, flexibility and endurance, and these qualities are balanced throughout the various postures and series.